Prices below include both admission to the Museum, plus a Gallery program. Prices subject to change.

 - Reservations must be made at least two weeks in advance.

-- In order to receive the group rate, please have one person pay for your group with cash, check, credit card, or a combination of these options.
-We can also invoice your school.
+- In order to receive the group rate, please have one person pay for your group.
+We accept cash, credit/debit card, check, or an invoice can be emailed after the visit.

 - Your punctuality is appreciated for gallery programs.
 If your group is 10 minutes late or more to your scheduled gallery program, we reserve the right to cancel it.
 If you do not show up for your gallery program, you will be charged a $50 cancellation fee.